K1S0/Casper-The-Friendly-Hackathon-/README.md

-These 5 tasks to learn about the Casper ecosystem have been completed:
+Five tasks have been completed in order to learn more about the Casper ecosystem :

-1- Create and deploy a simple, smart contract with cargo casper and cargo test 2- Complete one of the existing tutorials for writing smart contracts 3- Demonstrate key management concepts by modifying the client in the Multi-Sig tutorial to address one of the additional scenarios
+1- Create and deploy a simple, smart contract with cargo casper and cargo test :

+2- Complete one of the existing tutorials for writing smart contracts 3- Demonstrate key management concepts by modifying the client in the Multi-Sig tutorial to address one of the additional scenarios
 4- Learn to transfer tokens to an account on the Casper Testnet.
 Check out this documentation.
 5- Learn to Delegate and Undelegate on the Casper Testnet.
 Check out these instructions.